ortus-boxlang/boxlang-docs/language/queries.md

 {% endcode %}

 {% hint style="success" %}
-For the inline approach, you will use the struct definition, as you see in the `Application.bx` above and pass it into the `cfquery` or `queryexecute` call.
+For the inline approach, you will use the struct definition, as you see in the `Application.bx` above and pass it into the `bx:query` or `queryexecute` call.
 {% endhint %}

 ### Portable Datasources